 Trainees following this route are employed and paid directly by a school as an unqualified teacher.
-They will work towards QTS (Qualified Teacher Status) and can achieve 30 Masters level credits.
-Trainees will benefit from full access to the University library throughout the programme.
+Trainees will work towards QTS (Qualified Teacher Status) and will benefit from full access to the University library throughout the programme.
 The National College of Teaching and Leadership provides funding towards the cost of the course and the salary of the trainee.
 There is no cost to the trainee.

 To find out more visit the University of Hertfordshire website.

 Due to the changes in the Department for Education central funding, we are now only able to shortlist applicants for the salaried route if they already have connections with a school that can support them financially with their training year.